 API-based architecture to facilitate integration with other monitoring tools.

-Rotating API key to better protect the communication from the Trento Agent to the Trento Server.
+Rotating API key to protect communication from the Trento Agent to the Trento Server.

 Housekeeping capabilities.

-The Trento Server is an independent, distributed system, designed to run on a Kubernetes cluster or as a regular systemd stack.
-The Trento Server interacts with users via a Web front-end.
+The Trento Server is an independent, distributed system designed to run on a Kubernetes cluster or as a regular systemd stack.
+The Trento Server provides a Web front-end for user interaction.
+The Trento Server consists of the following components:

-on each host of the SAP infrastructure that is monitored.
+) running on each monitored host of the SAP infrastructure.

 - Trento Agent

-Delivery mechanism: RPM package for SUSE Linux Enterprise Server for SAP Applications 15 SP1 and newer.
+RPM package for SUSE Linux Enterprise Server for SAP applications 15 SP3 and newer.

-Supported runtime: Supported in SUSE Linux Enterprise Server for SAP Applications 15 SP1 and newer.
+Supported in SUSE Linux Enterprise Server for SAP applications 15 SP3 and newer on x86_64 and ppc64le architectures.

 - Trento Server

-Delivery mechanisms: A set of container images from the SUSE public registry together with a Helm chart that facilitates their installation or a set of RPM packages for SUSE Linux Enterprise Server for SAP Applications 15 SP3 and newer.
+A set of container images from the SUSE public registry together with a Helm chart that facilitates their installation or a set of RPM packages for SUSE Linux Enterprise Server for SAP applications 15 SP3 and newer.

-Kubernetes deployment: The Trento Server runs on any current Cloud Native Computing Foundation (CNCF)-certified Kubernetes distributions based on a x86_64 architecture.
-Depending on your background and needs, SUSE supports several usage scenarios:
+The Trento Server runs on any current Cloud Native Computing Foundation (CNCF)-certified Kubernetes distribution based on a x86_64 architecture.
+Depending on your scenario and needs, SUSE supports several usage scenarios:

 If you already use a CNCF-certified Kubernetes cluster, you can run the Trento Server in it.

-If you have no Kubernetes cluster and want enterprise support, SUSE recommends SUSE Rancher Kubernetes Engine (RKE) version 1 or 2.
+If you don’t have a Kubernetes cluster, and need enterprise support, SUSE recommends SUSE SUSE Rancher Prime Kubernetes Engine (RKE) (RKE) version 1 or 2.

-If you do not have a Kubernetes enterprise solution but you still want to try Trento Premium, SUSE Rancher's K3s provides you with an easy way to get started.
+If you do not have a Kubernetes enterprise solution but you want to try Trento, SUSE Rancher’s K3s provides you with an easy way to get started.
 But keep in mind that K3s default installation process deploys a single node Kubernetes cluster, which is not a recommended setup for a stable Trento production instance.

-systemd and containerized deployments: Supported in SUSE Linux Enterprise Server for SAP Applications 15 SP3 and newer.
+Supported in SUSE Linux Enterprise Server for SAP applications 15 SP3 and newer.

 3 Requirements #